pandoc-ext/section-bibliographies/README.md

-Greetings, a Lua Filter Template
+Section Bibliographies Filter
 ==================================================================

 [![GitHub build status][CI badge]][CI workflow]

-Greetings is a friendly Lua filter that adds a welcoming message to the document.
+Pandoc filter that generates a bibliography for each top-level section / chapter.

+The filter allows the user to put bibliographies at the end of each section, containing only those references in the section.
+It works by splitting the document up into sections, and then treating each section as a separate document for *citeproc* to process.

 [CI badge]: https://img.shields.io/github/workflow/status/pandoc-ext/section-bibliographies/CI?logo=github
 [CI workflow]: https://github.com/pandoc-ext/section-bibliographies/actions/workflows/ci.yaml